What IRS Audits Will Look Like in 2026: Key Risks for Real Estate Owners and Business Leaders

 How far back can the IRS audit my business in 2026?

 In most cases, the IRS looks back three years.
-However, if there are substantial errors, fraud, or carried-forward losses, they can examine much older returns.
+If there are substantial errors, omitted income, fraud, or carried-forward losses, they can examine older returns.

 Is the IRS still focused on cryptocurrency in 2026?

-Why should I work with a tax attorney instead of only a CPA?
+Why work with a tax attorney instead of only a CPA?

 Are business owners more likely to be audited than individuals?

 Yes.
-Business owners, real estate investors, and high-net-worth individuals face greater scrutiny because their tax filings are more complex and involve higher-dollar amounts.
+Business owners, real estate investors, and high-net-worth individuals face greater scrutiny due to complexity and higher dollar amounts involved.